-Creating a staging site is a common practice for many website developers or designers who are updating and deploying updates to a site.
+Creating a staging site is a common practice for many website developers or designers who are building a WordPress website.
 It allows you to work on a different version of an existing website without interfering in its operation.

 BoldGrid users who are not using cloud-based accounts may be familiar with the staging plugin for stand-alone WordPress installations, but this plugin has been phased out of the BoldGrid suite for the last few years.